-Fermentation is becoming an increasingly popular food trend due to its richness of probiotics and health benefits such as improved digestion, immunity-boosting ability, and weight management.
-As a beginner, fermenting foods may seem like a difficult and time-consuming task; however, it is an easy process that you should try.
+Fermentation is becoming an increasingly popular food trend due to its richness in probiotics and its multitude of health benefits such as improved digestion, immunity-boosting ability, and weight management.
+As a beginner, fermenting foods may seem like a time-consuming and challenging task; however, it is an easy process that you should try.
 Read below to learn tips that will make your fermenting projects a success.

 1. Use Quality Ingredients

 The fresher the produce you choose to ferment, the better the finished product will turn out.
-For optimal results, use organic fruits and vegetables; they are dense in nutrients which feed the microbial bacteria to grow (this is what we want to happen!).
+For optimal results, use seasonal organic fruits and vegetables.
+You want the bacteria from the produce to get to work in the fermenting process without pesticides in the mix.

 3. Use Salt that is Rich in Minerals

-5. Use an Air-Tight Lid to Preserve Ferment’s Anaerobics
+5. Use an Air-Tight Lid for Optimal Conditions

-We want our ferment to be at the ideal temperature range of 65 to 72 degrees Fahrenheit.
-This range ensures that the ferment will do its best job- if your house is too hot or too cold, put your ferment in a cooler or warm it up with a heat mat.
-There are plenty of ways to improvise!
+You want your ferment to be at an ideal temperature range between 65 and 72 degrees Fahrenheit.
+If it’s too cold the fermentation process will take too long, or not start at all.
+And, if it’s too warm, the fermentation process will happen too quickly.
+If your house is too hot or cold, put your ferment in a cooler or warm it up with a heat mat.

 Also, keep your ferment out of direct sunlight to keep the temperature steady.
 By day two or three, you should notice tiny bubbles forming.
 After you see bubbles, start tasting daily, by taking a little bit out, and keep the rest covered in brine with the weight to prevent direct air exposure to the produce.